Care Team

 Professor of Comparative Literature and Folklore Studies, Botero is a specialist in contemporary Latin American literature and cultural studies.
 Her research is oriented primarily towards topics in poetics, trauma, and psychoanalysis with special emphasis on identity, body and social conflict.
 That is present in her book Women in Contemporary Latin American Novels.
 Psychoanalysis and Gendered Violence.

-Graduate Student Team Leaders
+Graduate Student Team Leader

 Orion Risk